 I need to make a backup and I keep getting the corrupt backup error:

-If you are just trying to make a backup, here are some instructions on how to erase the old backup that is causing problems in iTunes.
+If you are just trying to make a backup, here are some instructions on how to erase the old backup that is causing errors in iTunes as well as some suggestions on settings you can change to help fix iPhone backup errors.

 What made my iPhone backup corrupt?